-When you switch to a ketogenic diet, for most people it is very hard to give up carbohydrates such as bread and pasta.
-This low carb bread recipe makes the switch much easier, easily being able to still have sandwiches and toast.
+When you switch to a ketogenic diet, for most people it is very hard to give up easy dishes such as bread and pasta.
+This keto seeded bread recipe makes the switch much easier, giving you the ability to still have sandwiches and toast.

 Having eggs on toast….
 Without the toast… just sucks!
 So having bread for the occasional times when needed is a real blessing.